Potential remains for Vietnam-Malaysia cooperation: Malaysian Ambassador | Politics | Vietnam+ (VietnamPlus)

 Potential remains for Vietnam-Malaysia cooperation: Malaysian Ambassador

-The visit, which will be on July 20-21, is the PM’s inaugural trip to Vietnam, taking place in the time the two countries celebrate the 50th anniversary of their bilateral relations (March 31, 1973-2023), Ambassador Dato Tan Yang Thai said, stressing this is also an important point.
+The two-day visit, starting on July 20, is the PM’s inaugural trip to Vietnam, taking place at a time when the two countries celebrate the 50th anniversary of their bilateral relations (March 31, 1973-March 31, 2023), Ambassador Dato Tan Yang Thai said, stressing this is also an important point.

 "I hope this visit will be able to further spur the bilateral relations between the two countries, especially in terms of economies because there's so much work that could be done and could cooperate for the beneficial of both countries," the diplomat said.